Samsung clears hurdle on way to $8 bln shakeup as court rules against U.S. fund

 Elliott had filed the injunction seeking to block Samsung C&T's stake sale to KCC in June.
 It has also appealed a court ruling against its other injunction request, which sought to prevent the July 17 shareholder vote for C&T investors taking place.

+The Seoul High Court will hold a hearing on this appeal on July 13.

 Samsung C&T said in a statement on Tuesday it welcomed the court's ruling and will work to convince shareholders of the merits of the proposed merger.
-KCC had no immediate comment.
+A company spokesman later said Elliott's decision to appeal the ruling was expected and that C&T will respond accordingly.

+A KCC spokeswoman said the court's ruling on Tuesday recognises that its purchase of Samsung C&T's treasury shares was legal.